AlexsLemonade/scpca-portal/api-examples/README.md

 ## API Tokens

 All endpoints can be accessed without using an API Token.
-However, in order to receive a download url for data you must create a token to attach to your request.
+However, in order to receive a download url for data, you must create a token to attach to your request.
 This indicates that you have accepted the [ScPCA Portal's Terms of Use](https://scpca.alexslemonade.org/terms-of-service).

 ## Language Specific Example Scripts